 “the business of firefighting is getting harder and more dangerous.”

-The historic strike of firefighters in June 2012.
-NSW State Parliament, Sydney, Australia.
-Photo courtesy Jim Casey, FBEU.
+The historic strike of firefighters in Sydney, June 2012.
+Photo courtesy Jim Casey.

-Karen: The UN stated recently that 2016 is set to be the hottest year on record.
-At the community forum Coal vs the Climate, you spoke about the black Saturday fires in Victoria in 2009 being your ‘road to Damascus moment’.
-Speaking about the changing behavior of bushfires, you warned of a trend of short drier winters, warmer springs and hotter summers.
-You’ve argued for a “single system of command and control” for effectively revolutionizing the way fires are fought in the future in order to meet the challenges presented by climate change.
-Is there any progress towards this?
+The UN stated recently that 2016 is set to be the hottest year on record.
+You’ve said that the 2009 black Saturday fires in Victoria were your ‘road to Damascus moment’.
+Speaking about the changing behaviour of bushfires, you’ve argued for a ‘single system of command and control’ to meet the challenges presented by climate change?

 “The Climate Council estimates that we need to double the amount of